MalwareMike88/Evil-SSDP-Windows/README.md

 # Evil-SSDP-Windows
-Are you having a hard time using the evil-ssdp tool from https://github.com/initstring/evil-ssdp?
-Here is a version for Windows.
+Do you want to run the evil-ssdp tool from windows?
+Well here you go :)
 Please note that there has been limited testing so use at your own risk!

 Original creator of the tool is https://github.com/initstring.